50 of the Best Book Quotes from Our Favorite Books

 The Fault in Our Stars by John Green

 The Fault in Our Stars captivated thousands of young readers when it was released in 2012, and again when it was made into a film in 2014.
-These are more of our favorite quotes from young adult books.
+Filled with some of the best quotes from young adult books, the novel tells the story of two teenage lovers, Hazel and Augustus, as they navigate their cancer treatments.
+Can love conquer all—even an incurable disease?

 On My Own by Diane Rehm